-The Owner shall, in any event, complete construction of any approved new construction project on his Lot within eighteen (18) months after commencing construction thereof.
+The Owner shall, in any event, complete construction of any approved new construction project on his Lot within eighteen (18) months after commencing construction thereof unless an extension is granted (for good cause) by the ARC in writing.
 If the Owner fails to comply with this schedule, the ARC will be entitled to exercise any remedy available to it under the Declaration or law, including, at the direction of the ARC, imposition of a fine of up to \$100/day until Certificate of Occupancy is received and final inspection has occurred.
 Owner or Builder shall provide quarterly progress reports throughout the project with status updates of a timeline for completion.